clbarnes/python-template-sci/{{cookiecutter.project_name}}/README.md

 and in particular what type of data they take in and put out.
 Trying to remember or infer what a function needs and produces is one of the biggest wastes of time in working with scripts.

-Using [type hints](https://realpython.com/lessons/type-hinting/) will also allow automated tools to catch ceratin types of error.
+Using [type hints](https://realpython.com/lessons/type-hinting/) will also allow automated tools to catch certain types of error.

 ### Credentials